Rolls-Royce Limited: Incorporation

 In 1906 Rolls and Royce formalised their partnership by creating Rolls-Royce Limited, which was registered on 15 March 1906 with capital of £60,000 with Royce appointed chief engineer and works director on a salary of £1,250 per annum plus 4% of the profits in excess of £10,000.
 Claude Johnson who had joined the company as Commercial Managing Director and Rolls both received £750 per annum and 4% of the profits.
 While the salary was less than the £1,000 Johnson had been receiving at the Automobile Club, he had a greater potential to earn more due to his profit share.

-To increase the company’s capital to £200,000 it was floated on the Birmingham Stock Exchange on 11 December 1906 with £100,000 of shares made available to the public to acquire the business of C.S.
+To increase the company's capital to £200,000 it was floated on the Birmingham Stock Exchange on 11 December 1906 with £100,000 of shares made available to the public to acquire the business of C.S.
 Rolls & Co.
-However by the day before the flotation it was apparent that only £41,000 of the required minimum subscription of £50,000 shared had been subscribed to. off these Royce had purchased £10,000.
-The issue was resolved by company secretary John De Looze rushing from Manchester to Harrodgate to see wealthy businessman Arthur Harry Briggs, who had purchased the first “Light Twenty” car.
+However, by the day before the flotation it was apparent that only £41,000 of the required minimum subscription of £50,000 shared had been subscribed to.
+Of these Royce had purchased £10,000.
+The issue was resolved by company secretary John De Looze rushing from Manchester to Harrodgate to see wealthy businessman Arthur Harry Briggs, who had purchased the first "Light Twenty" car.
 Briggs agreed to purchase £10,000 worth of shares and in return was given a seat on the board.
 On 9 January 1907 it was announced that £63,000 had been raised.

 The original directors were Arthur Harry Briggs.
 Ernest Claremont, Claude Johnson, C. S. Rolls and F. H. Royce.
-In 1907 Johnson recruited Lord Herbert Scott as a director, as he believed that having an aristocrat on the broad would make its cars more appealing to the wealthy.
+In 1907 Johnson recruited Lord Herbert Scott as a director, as he believed that having an aristocrat on the board would make its cars more appealing to the wealthy.

 The need to increase the company's capital had been mainly driven by the need for bigger premises if they were to increase production.
 After considering sites in Manchester, Coventry, Bradford and Leicester, it was an offer from Derby's council of cheap electricity that resulted in the decision to acquire a 12.7 acre site on the southern edge of that city.
 The new factory was largely designed by Royce, and production began in early 1908, with a formal opening on 9 July 1908 by Sir John Montagu.